 Hendrik Santo is a researcher of Wing Chun Kuen, Qigong, and Buddhism.
 He has studied Wing Chun since 1973, is a student of the 4th generation 1850s Wing Chun successor late Master Choe Hung Choy, and also is a student of Zen Patriarch late Venerable Master Hsuan Hua.
-Hendrick is also a grandstudent of late Grandmaster Ma Li-Tang, the expert of the Six healing Sounds Qigong and, professionally, he is a power management semiconductor design architect based in the Silicon Valley, California.
+Hendrick is also a grand-student of late Grandmaster Ma Li-Tang, the expert of the Six healing Sounds Qigong and, professionally, he is a power management semiconductor design architect based in the Silicon Valley, California.
 He has more than 20 patents in the field of power management control systems, circuits, and devices.
-Hendriks videos are watched all over the world and genrate much interest and ire.
-I have know him for years, so I called him today to ask a few godo questions I thought our readers may be interested in.
+Hendriks videos are watched all over the world and generate much interest and ire.
+I have known him for years, so I called him today to ask a few godo questions goodought our readers may be interested in.

 Hendrik, your background is quite interesting.
 You are a sifu of Yik Kam Wing Chun, Healing Sounds Qigong, and these are not the common branches of these arts.
 How did you find your way to these lines?